 Gathering feedback from employees via company questionnaires and surveys gives leaders better visibility on staff sentiment, which some digital tools complement with Employee Net Promoter Score (or eNPS) integrated into the communications feed.

 Managers and HR leaders can view the results of the eNPS scores via their dashboard to better understand how their employees are feeling, giving them the opportunity to analyze trends in the workforce and distinguish promoters from detractors.

 10. Real-time messaging with critical alerts

-With companies dealing with work forces split between front-line, remote and furloughed during the COVID-19 pandemic, the ability to be able to communicate across real-time, multi-channel communications platforms is crucial.
-Messaging systems which utilize SMS, email and push notifications as well as within the performance management app give employees across the full spectrum of the workforce a direct and instantaneous line.
+With companies dealing with workforces split between front-line, remote and furloughed during the COVID-19 pandemic, the ability to be able to communicate across real-time, multi-channel communications platforms are crucial.
+Messaging systems that utilize SMS, email and push notifications as well as within the performance management app gives employees across the full spectrum of the workforce a direct and instantaneous line.

 A critical alert function gives companies additional peace of mind, with managers able to log and respond automatically to any urgent matter, sending direct alerts to employees with visibility as to when these notifications have been read by the recipient.